13. Graphics#

 ## value '26'

-lines can be used to draw connected line segments whose mid- and endpoints are given in a similar manner as in the points function.
+lines can draw connected line segments whose mid- and endpoints are given in a similar manner as in the points function.
 A series of segments can be interrupted by defining an endpoint whose coordinate is a missing value; compare Figure 13.2.

 Actually, points and lines are wrappers around the same function, plot.xy, which we usually do not call directly.